robojandro/wildfire_codecontributions/README.md

 # Marco Palma's GitHub code contribution graphs while at WildFire

-It's a shame that I can't share details about what I actually implemented in 3 years and 9 months at WildFire together, but at least I had the forethought to take screen captures of my GitHub contributions graphs.
+It's a shame that I can't go into much detail about what I actually implemented in the 3 years and 9 months that I spent at WildFire, but at least I had the forethought to take screen captures of my GitHub contributions graphs.

 You can be sure that these weren't just a bunch of documentation and comments slapped into existing files.